slqdk/NoteControl/docs/frontend.md

 1. **Brand / vault picker** — depends on context:
    - On the vault list page: just the brand text.
    - On any `/vaults/:vaultId/*` page with the full vault list
-     loaded: a desktop-only **vault picker**. ≤ 3 vaults render as inline pills. > 3 vaults render as the active pill + dropdown for the others.
-Right-click on the active pill opens an **appearance popover** (12 emoji + 8 colour swatches
-     + auto fallback) for changing the vault's icon/colour.
+     loaded: a **vault picker** with two layout variants:
+     - **Desktop** (> 768 px): inline pills.
+Pills that fit render in the original vault order; whichever pills don't fit fold into a "+N ▾" overflow dropdown.
+The active vault is treated like any other pill — if it doesn't fit, it ends up in the dropdown and the trigger gains the active highlight.
+Right-click on the active pill (or on the trigger when the active vault is hidden) opens an **appearance popover** (12 emoji + 8 colour swatches + auto fallback) for changing the vault's icon/colour.
+     - **Mobile** (≤ 768 px): a single trigger pill (active vault's avatar + name + caret) that opens a dropdown listing every vault.
+No inline-pill overflow algorithm and no appearance popover — vault customisation stays a desktop workflow.
 2. **Search box** — searches the current vault.
 Submits to `/api/vaults/{id}/search`.
 Hits open the result in the editor.
 3. **Rail toggle slot** — placeholder filled by VaultLayout.
 Has